 The principal topics are vectors, systems of linear equations, matrices, eigenvalues and eigenvectors and orthogonality.
 The important notions of linear independence, span and bases are introduced.

-This course is preparation for the practical using of ideas around vectors, matrices and linearity and also lays the groundwork for a more abstract, pure-mathematical treatment of vector spaces.
+This course is both a preparation for the practical use of vectors, matrices and systems of equations and also lays the groundwork for a more abstract, pure-mathematical treatment of vector spaces.

-Students will also learn how to use Maple for some simple matrix operations.
+Students will learn how to use a computer to calculate the results of some simple matrix operations and to visualise vectors.

 This syllabus is for guidance purposes only :

-Essentially the contents of Poole Chapters 1 to Chapter 6.2, with a selection (not all) of the applications covered and selected topics omitted.
+The course contents are given in the course textbook, Poole, Chapters 1 to Chapter 6.2, with a selection (not all) of the applications covered and selected topics omitted.

 - Systems of linear equations, echelon form, Gaussian elimination, intro to span and linear independence.
 (6)